Neurone4444/Neurone4444-argus-phishradar/README.md

 When enabled, OCR allows ARGUS to:

-extract text from login fields and interface elements
+- extract text from login fields and interface elements

-validate detected UI components
+- validate detected UI components

-improve semantic understanding of page content
+- improve semantic understanding of page content

 OCR is optional and ARGUS can operate normally without it.

 ## Phishing campaign discovery

-ARGUS includes a campaign discovery module capable of identifying suspicious domains targeting a specific brand.
+ARGUS includes a campaign discovery module that identifies suspicious domains targeting a specific brand.

 The discovery engine performs:

-typosquat domain generation
+- typosquat domain generation

-discovery of domains from Certificate Transparency logs
+- discovery of domains from Certificate Transparency logs

-discovery of domains observed in public scanning platforms
+- discovery of domains observed in public scanning platforms

-HTTP probing of candidate domains
+- HTTP probing of candidate domains

 Suspicious domains can then be automatically analyzed using the visual detection engine.

 # Example Detection

-ARGUS performs phishing analysis without relying exclusively on domain reputation lists or blocklists.
+ARGUS does not depend exclusively on reputation feeds, allowlists, or blocklists.

-Instead the engine evaluates multiple signals, including:
+Instead, it evaluates suspicious webpages using multiple layers of evidence, including visual phishing signals, credential-oriented DOM behavior, brand impersonation indicators, and cross-domain infrastructure relationships.

+This allows ARGUS to surface suspicious phishing pages and related infrastructure even when they have not yet been classified by traditional detection sources.

+Instead of relying only on whether a domain is already known, ARGUS evaluates signals such as:

-visual structure of the page
+- visual page structure

-DOM layout and credential inputs
+- DOM layout and credential inputs
+- form submission behavior

-brand impersonation indicators
+- brand impersonation indicators

-infrastructure relationships between domains
+- infrastructure relationships between domains
+- shared layout or campaign artifacts

-This allows ARGUS to detect previously unseen phishing pages and identify suspicious infrastructure before it appears in traditional blocklists.
+This makes ARGUS useful for identifying previously unseen phishing pages, suspicious brand-abuse domains, and related infrastructure before they appear in traditional reputation sources.

 <img width="1569" height="914" alt="afsdfdffsdfsfdsfdfdf" src="https://github.com/user-attachments/assets/5ac154cb-c1ee-4044-9b2b-03840504dcbd" />